She would stare out

 Do they have an undertaker?

-A collector for the remains
+A collector of remains

-Of a wave that used to be?
+For waves that used to be?

-Do the other waves mourn
+Do other waves mourn

 For the loss of their friend?

-Is it tears I feel upon my face
+Are there tears upon my face

 For loved ones to be missed?